ohmpi/ohmpi/doc/source/source_rst/software/operations/interfaces.rst

 `See the WebGUI in action! <https://youtu.be/bY9xKfqTJUc">`_

-This is a user friendly graphical interface for new users as well as running quick and easy acquisitions.
+This is a user-friendly graphical interface for new users as well as running quick and easy acquisitions.
-The webinterface enables to upload sequences, change parameters, run a sequence and download data.
+The web interface enables users to upload sequences, change parameters, run a sequence and download data.
 To start the interface, open the terminal in the OhmPi folder and type:

 .. code-block:: bash